Phuctran-81/bike-member-conversion-study/README.md

 **Data Engineering:** Architected a three-tier Medallion Warehouse (Bronze/Silver/Gold) in MS SQL Server to manage data ingestion, cleaning, and unification.\
 **Analytics & BI:** Engineered interactive Tableau dashboards to identify seasonal trends, peak usage windows, and user clusters.
 ### 3. Results:
-**Usage Patterns:** Identified that Subscribers dominate weekday commute peaks (6–9 AM/4–6 PM), while casual riders spike on weekends, suggesting a shift from utility to recreation.\
+**Usage Patterns:** Identified that Subscribers dominate weekday commute peaks (6–9 AM/4–6 PM), while casual riders spike on weekends, this indicates that "Subscriber" riders use the service for utility purpose, while "Customer" riders use the service for recreation purpose. \
-**Duration Insights:** Casual riders averaged significantly higher trip durations, indicating "Subscriber” use the bikes for commuting (utility) while “Customer” use them for leisure.\
+**Duration Insights:** "Customer" riders have significantly longer average trip durations, indicating "Subscriber” use the bikes for commuting (utility) while “Customer” use them for leisure.\
-**Seasonality:** Detected a sharp volume drop during winter, identifying a churn risk period.
+**Seasonality:** Detected a sharp volume drop during winter, suggesting the weather affects the demand for services.
 ### 4. Recommendations:
 Delivered 3 actionable growth:
 - **"Weekend-Warrior" Membership:** This caters to casual riders who use the service for recreation but may be intimidated by an annual commitment.
 - **Hyper-Local Marketing:** Geographic-targeted digital signage at the Top 10 high-volume casual stations.
 - **Incentive-Based Digital Alerts:** Utilize the mobile app to trigger "Smart Alerts".
 If a casual rider exceeds a certain duration (e.g., 45 minutes), send a notification showing how much they would have saved on that specific trip with a membership.
 ## II.
 Analytical Framework: A 6-Stage Deep Dive
-This project followed by the six stage of analysis process.
+This project followed by the six stage of analysis process (ask, prepare, process, analyze, share and act).
 ### **1. Ask**
    The primary objective is to analyze historical bike trip data to identify specific behavioral triggers and trends that distinguish “Customer” riders from “Subscriber” riders.
 By understanding these usage patterns, the marketing team aims to develop strategies to convert “Customer” riders into long-term members.
 #### Key Stakeholders: Head of Marketing.